dosc91/mtqgam/README.md

 # What's New

-In version 0.3, two functions have been added:
+In version 0.3, three functions have been added:

 - extract_t - Extract t coordinates (time values) from time-normalized mouse-tracking data
 - facet_parametric_plot - Create multi-panel parametric plots using ggplot2